British Science Association: Other

+In 1889, a member of the Rational Dress Society, Charlotte Carmichael Stopes, stunned the proceedings of a meeting of the Association in Newcastle upon Tyne by organizing an impromptu session where she introduced rational dress to a wide audience, her speech being noted in newspapers across Britain.

 In 1903, microscopist and astronomer Washington Teasdale died whilst attending the annual meeting.

 Perception of science in the UK

-The Association's main aim is to improve the perception of science and scientists in the UK.
-Membership is open to all.
+The Association's main aim is to make science more relevant, representative and connected to society.

 At the beginning of the Great Depression, the Association's focus began to shift their purpose to account for not only scientific progress, but the social aspects of such progress.
 In the Association's 1931 meeting, the president General Jan Christiaan Smuts ended his address by the proposal of linking science and ethics together but provided no means to actuate his ideas.
 In the following years, debate began as to whom the responsibilities of scientists fell upon.
 The Association adopted a resolution in 1934 that dedicated efforts to better balance scientific advancement with social progress.

 J.D.
 Bernal, a member of the Royal Society and the British Association, wrote The Social Function of Science in 1939, describing a need to correctly utilize science for society and the importance of its public perception.
 The idea of the public perception of science was furthered in 1985 when the Royal Society published a report titled The Public Understanding of Science.

 In the report, a committee of the Royal Society determined that it was scientists' duty to communicate to and educate the public.
-Lord George Porter, then president of the Royal Society, British Association, and Director of the Royal Institution, created the Committee on the Public Understanding of Science, or COPUS, to promote public understanding of science.
+Lord George Porter, then president of the Royal Society, British Association, and director of the Royal Institution, created the Committee on the Public Understanding of Science, or COPUS, to promote public understanding of science.